The best Sony portrait lenses

 |

 The Samyang AF 85mm f/1.4 FE II, introduced in 2022, is an improved version of its predecessor, the famous Samyang AF 85mm f/1.4 FE (which was already excellent).
 It offers a new optical formula with four HR lenses and one ED lens.
 Its autofocus has been improved to be faster and quieter.
-With its bright f/1.4 aperture and nine-blade circular aperture, it guarantees a soft and pleasant bokeh.
+With its bright f/1.4 aperture and nine-blade circular aperture, it produces soft, pleasant bokeh.
 The focusing distance has been reduced to 85 cm.

 In terms of results, the lens offers very good sharpness in the center from f/1.4, even if the edges are not as sharp.
 On the downside, there is noticeable vignetting at full aperture and some chromatic aberration.
 Of course, these can always be corrected in post-production.

-In conclusion, the Samyang AF 85mm f/1.4 FE II is a good choice for videographers and portrait photographers alike.
-It offers excellent value for money, so it would be a shame to pass it up!
+In conclusion, the Samyang AF 85mm f/1.4 FE II is a strong choice for both videographers and portrait photographers.
+It offers excellent value for money, so it is definitely worth considering!

 Sony FE 85mm f/1.4 GM II